openmultiplayer/web/docs/scripting/resources/gametextstyles.md

 :::

 ## Text Styles
+You can use the following text styles in game texts.
 | Style   | Preview                                | Description                                                                                                                                                        |
 | ------- | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | Style 0 | ![](/images/gameTextStyles/style0.png) | Appears for 9 seconds regardless of time setting.
 Hides textdraws and any other gametext on screen.
 Fixed in fixes.inc.                                                                |